 iii) Pay As You Earn

 The greatest mistake that students make is thinking that they will get jobs and clear the loans at once.
-What this culminates to is accumulation of interest and bad credit rating.
+What this culminates in the accumulation of interest and bad credit rating.
 This is the wrong approach.
 The best way is to pay as you earn.

 iv) Avoid taking too many additional loans